 Unfortunately, the same cannot be said about the laptop’s storage capacity.

 Yes, I know that some people will disagree with me and tell me that 512GB is more than enough storage room for a great gaming laptop, but I like to have all my games available on the move, and for that, you need at least 1TB.

 Still, as most streamers only stream one or two games, it shouldn’t pose much of a problem in practice.

 The laptop’s connectivity is decent, with all the ports you would expect in a mid-range gaming and streaming laptop.
-USB 3.0 ports, Ethernet, Wi-Fi, are all included, and a headset 3.5 mm jack, allowing for a great gaming experience when used with other devices.
+USB 3.0 ports, Ethernet, and Wi-Fi are all included, and a headset 3.5 mm jack, allows for a great gaming experience when used with other devices.

 In the end, this 15.6-inch laptop does what you intend it to do.
 It provides a great gaming experience, decent battery life, and good overall performance.

 While the amount of RAM and storage capacity could be higher, they are still worth the cost and will provide you with everything you need for your gaming and streaming sessions.

 Best for under $1000

 Another streaming laptop of the Lenovo Legion line on my list, this one is much more budget-oriented than the last, sacrificing some of the performance to be more affordable.